rxlabs/srv-nodejs/README.md

 ## License

-This service is licensed under the MIT license.
+This app is licensed under the MIT license.

 ## Warranty